WP-Migrate Documentation

 wp-migrate status |

-Show license and migration status |
+Show license and trial status |

-wp-migrate version |
+wp-migrate --version |

 Show version information |

-wp-migrate help |
+wp-migrate --help |

-Show help message |
+Show help (works on any subcommand too) |

 Common Flags